SungHoHong2/Leetcode-Experiment/medium/Number_of_Islands/README.md

         # set the parent table where all items themselves are the parents
         # set the ranking table for the parents
         # find the parent of the node
-        def getParent(current):
+        def getParent(curr):
             # get the index of the node
             # set the temporary pointer just in case the current node already has a parent
             # if the selected node already has a parent
                 # get the address of the parent
                 # update the parent table of that node
             # return the index of the parent
             pass
         # set parent of the cell